tegola-hubs/tegola-hubs.github.com/_posts/2013-01-03-rerouting.md

 communication -- this is often the case with security measures, that when someone tries to do something perfectly reasonable that happens to be at odds with the assumptions of whomever came up with the policy, things break.
-Sadly the response when this is pointed out is too often "this is our policy" rather than looking at the case on its merits.
 In any event the fix was to redirect all mail through the university's mail servers, which is probably also against policy, but at least it works.

 Heisenbugs are a little harder to diagnose.
 We managed, by using the [firebug] plugin for [firefox] to find a URL that would consistently